 The limits have been breached in every year since their introduction; as a result, the government has had to publish a series of Air Quality Plans to address these emissions and proposed methods to combat air pollution.
 The latest of these, published in 2017, delegated air pollution plans to the 29 most polluted local authorities, including the introduction of CAZs.
 The following year, another 33 regions were handed the same directive.

 Many of these local authorities were told to reveal their clean air plans by the end of 2018.
 Once those plans have been approved, which generally happens after a process of consultation with local populations and with national politicians, they can then be funded and implemented.
 Many CAZs were planned to be introduced in 2020 and 2021 but the pandemic delayed this.
-It is expected that more CAZs will be introduced later this year and in 2022.
+It is expected that more CAZs will be introduced in the years ahead.

 How will Clean Air Zones affect you?